ibm-cloud-docs/EventStreams/messagehub122.md

 ## Premium plan
 {: premium_plan}

 The Premium plan is designed for users who have performance and other functional requirements that go beyond the public service.
-It provides a single-tenant version of the {{site.data.keyword.messagehub}} service where you have sole use of an Apache Kafka cluster, which allows you to:
+It provides a single-tenant version of the {{site.data.keyword.messagehub}} service where you have sole use of an Apache Kafka cluster.
+This version allows you to:

 * Take full advantage of the capacity and performance of the cluster